Grinshpon/fiz/DESIGN.md

 A .fiz file describes a fiz module, and each fiz module is a series of definitions.
 Modules are essentially namespaces, a file is a module taking it's name (so importing mod.fiz will give you a module named mod and you can access it's definitions using mod.name).
 You can also have local modules in a file that act as local namespaces.
 Also, in any project, there must be a main module containing a main function.

-NOTE: All the examples below have operators done in infix notation.
-Currently all operators are prefixed.
-This may or may not change, and I will update the document accordingly once I settle on a definitive decision.

 Top level definitions are made with the `def` keyword.
 Assignment is done using the operator `:=`. `=` and `==` are synonyms and are used for comparison.

     def val := 1;;